tobihagemann/docs/docs/android/access-vault.md

   <Image src="/img/android/export-file-1-select-export.png" alt="How export a file or folder with Android" width="810" height="1665" />
 </Grid>

-Chose the target location where the file or folder should be exported to.
+Choose the target location where the file or folder should be exported to.

 <Grid columns={3} columnsSmall={2} columnsLarge={4}>
   <Image src="/img/android/export-file-2-choose-location.png" alt="How to export a file or folder with Android" width="1080" height="2220" />